cobycloud/graph-waveform-processor/README.md

 This Python class provides a basic implementation for representing and manipulating waveforms in the context of graph theory and vector distances.
 It includes functionality for computing node waveforms, summing waveforms of nodes in a subset, error correcting waveforms, and representing the error-corrected waveform.

+We consider a graph in which we know the vectors of several frames for all nodes.
+We assume that all nodes in this graph are entangled.

+In our example_usage.py file, we first initialize our class with the sample_graph.
+Then we demonstrate getting the waveform of one node.
+After which, we demonstrate adding a subset of waveforms together.
+Finally, we get the error corrected waveform using an arbitrary filter.

 ## Installation:
    Clone the repository to your local machine.